sailfish009/goodvibes/docs/goodvibes.readthedocs.io/downloads.rst

 If there is no package for your distribution, and if you have some packaging skills, please get in touch, your contribution is welcome!

-To see the list of releases, head to https://gitlab.com/goodvibes/goodvibes/tags.

 For build instructions, refer to https://gitlab.com/goodvibes/goodvibes.